noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 Where $q$ is the change in enthalpy, or $\Delta H$, $m$ is the mass of 2M $HCl$ used in each trial, $c$ is the specific heat of the medium being heated, this was approximated as water, and $\Delta T$ is the change in temperature in $C\degree$.

-These values were compared to calculated $\Delta H$ values\

-Raw data was brought into Excel and values for Absolute Error, % Error, total % Error, were found

 | Calculation           | Formula                                    |
 | :-------------------- | :----------------------------------------- |
 | Absolute Error        | $\frac{Value_{max}-Value_{min}}{2}$        |